Duolingo vs. Rosetta Stone: Which Works Better in 2023?

 The only thing that would be missing from a complete language learning regimen is access to authentic content in your target language.

 Aside from using Duolingo or Rosetta Stone, you can try to get more exposure to how native speakers use the language through podcasts, movies and graded readers.
-A great program for this is FluentU, which lets you learn through authentic videos like music videos and inspiring talks.
-With interactive subtitles, quizzes and spaced repetition, it’s engaging and effective.
+A program you could use for this is FluentU.